-New research has found that Hampshire County Council owns a major part of the Royaldown development site and that the SHELAA submission that covers the development states that the developer does "have the consent by the landowners and have indicated that the site is immediately available for development".
+New research has found that Hampshire County Council owns a major part of the Royaldown development site and that the 2018, 2019 and 2020 SHELAA submissions that cover the development state that the developer does "have the consent by the landowners and have indicated that the site is immediately available for development".

 In response to Lib Dem pressure, the Conservative cabinet member responsible for Commercial Strategy at Hampshire County Council has disputed the developer's statement, but has now admitted that: